What makes MaterniT GENOME unique?

 A NEGATIVE report means that no chromosome changes have been found.

 A POSITIVE report means that the test has identified some chromosome abnormality.
 Where an abnormal result is found, an image of the chromosome change is included in the report, to illustrate what was discovered.
-In such a case, you would be contacted by Dr Nyberg to go over the results and your options for further testing.
+In such a case, you would be contacted by Ms Ciara McKenna to go over the results and your options for further testing.
 We also have access to genetic counselling and support, via Integrated Genetics.

 You can view an example of a negative report by clicking here.